MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. The Azure CLI will automatically open a web browser window or tab. within the browser instance, sign into the Azure CLI using the Microsoft credentials associated with your subscription.

+1. Close your web browser window or tab.

 1. Check if your lab provider has created a resource group for you, if so, record its name since you will need it in the next section.

     ```